 - Does the HAT work with your Raspberry Pi?
 Every Raspberry Pi since 2014’s Raspberry Pi B+ features a 40 pin GPIO, and all HAT boards are designed for that, but a hat that uses the PoE (Power over Ethernet) feature only works on a Pi 3B+ or Pi 4.

 - How can the HAT be programmed?
 Does it come with a Python module, and is it user friendly?
 Can it be programmed in another language?
+Is there documentation to support your learning?

 - Does the HAT use all your pins?
 While most Raspberry Pi HATs physically cover all 40 GPIO pins, many of them allow a pass-through so you can use many of those pins with other devices or even another HAT stacked on top of the first one.